aardappel/lobster/docs/source/language_reference.md

 An identifier like `std` is the same as specifying `"std.lobster"`, similarly `a.b` is short for `"a/b.lobster"`.

-Include files will typically be loaded relative to 2 locations: the current main .lobster file being compiled, and whereever the lobster compiler is installed.
+Modules will typically be loaded relative to 2 locations: the current main .lobster file being compiled, and whereever the lobster compiler is installed.
 In both those locations, files may be optionally be found under an `modules` sub-directory.